 All staff ensure the classroom is an inclusive environment in which pupils feel all contributions are valued.
-Positive steps are taken to include pupils who may otherwise be marginalized.
+Positive steps are taken to include all pupils.

 We take account of pupils' experiences and starting points and are responsive to pupils' different learning styles.
 All pupils are regularly consulted about their learning.